 By providing real-time visibility into access patterns, CIEM enables security teams to identify abnormal behaviors, misconfigurations, or potential breaches quickly.
 Integration with other security tools streamlines the process of correlating access data with broader security events so teams can respond faster and more precisely.

-This proactive approach reduces the attack surface and minimizes time to response, ensuring incidents are addressed before they can escalate.
+This proactive approach reduces the attack surface and minimizes response time, ensuring incidents are addressed before they can escalate.

 CIEM solutions lead to a more resilient overall cloud security with key features like: